jeyemPF/deskme-g6-2024/README.md

 - 🐛 Found a bug?
 Open an issue (Help us squash those pesky bugs)
 - 💡 Have an idea?
 We're all ears!
 Open a pull request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-(It's our way of saying "Share the love!")

 ---